Top

 The lawyers at Tom Bible Law have extensive experience filing and overseeing Chapter 13 bankruptcies.
 We can help you determine if Chapter 13 is right for you and equip you with knowledgeable representation throughout the legal process.

 Do you plan on filing for bankruptcy or have questions regarding your debt relief options?
 Get in touch with our Chattanooga Chapter 13 bankruptcy attorneys to discuss your case.
-With offices in Chattanooga, Tullahoma, and Kingsport, we accept clients from throughout Tennessee and North Georgia.
+With offices in Chattanooga and Tullahoma, we accept clients from throughout Tennessee and North Georgia.

 What is Chapter 13 Bankruptcy?